 MRI is the common name for Magnetic Resonance Imaging.
 This equipment is used to look inside the body without using X-rays.
 Under controlled circumstances, magnetic field and radio frequency energy are used to create computer-assisted images of the body.
 These images are then interpreted by SJRA specialists trained in neuroradiology, body imaging and orthopedic radiology.

 SJRA Equipment is State-of-the-Art

 SJRA offers the most advanced equipment in the region.
 Our array of scanners allows us to optimally evaluate any clinical problem with the best technology.
 Our newest MRI magnet is the Siemens 3.0 Tesla Skyra, an open bore ultra high field system which is designed to optimize evaluation of smaller and deeper structures.
 This cutting edge magnet brings to the Delaware Valley the latest in advanced MRI capabilities.

-We also offer the Siemens 3.0 T open bore Verio scanners at out Voorhees and Washington Township offices.
-Our practice also offers two Siemens high field strength (1.5T) scanners, including the open bore Espree, and two GE high field systems.
+We also offer the Siemens 3.0 T open bore Verio scanners at out Voorhees and Washington Township, Cross Keys and West Deptford offices.
+Our practice also offers three Siemens high field strength (1.5T) scanners, including two open bore Seimens Espree scanners, and three GE high field (1.5T) systems.
 All of our magnets are continually upgraded to ensure state-of-the-art technology.
 SJRA utilizes dedicated phased array coils for each body part assuring an optimized exam.